codeforamerica/form-flow/README.md

 **⚠️ For Security purposes, make absolutely certain that you do not enable other actuator endpoints outside the `dev` profile unless you fully understand what you are doing. ⚠️**

-For more informaton on actuator endpoints see: [Actuator Endpoints](#actuator-endpoints)
+For more information on actuator endpoints see: [Actuator Endpoints](#actuator-endpoints)

 #### Dev Controller